taadis/Operit/docx/USER_GUIDE(E).md

 - **Termux not running in the background**: Before starting the app, be sure to open Termux and keep it running in the background.

 **Reasons for MCP Execution Failure**
 - **Environment configuration issues**: Some MCP plugins have special requirements for the operating environment.
 You need to visit the respective plugin's GitHub repository and configure the environment according to its documentation.
+For more information on configuration, please refer to the detailed explanation in the <a href="#mcp-market">MCP Market</a> section.
 - **Version compatibility issues**: Most problems from earlier versions have been resolved in subsequent updates.
 We strongly recommend downloading and installing the latest version for the best experience.

 You can download the latest APK from the [Release page](https://github.com/AAswordman/Operit/releases).